Immerse in a plethora of exhibits and activities at Rafiki’s Planet Watch’s main facility, Conservation Station.

 Location

-Restroom: Facilities are situated at the Conservation Station.
+Restroom: Find facilities at the Conservation Station.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.